Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Methodology

+In \cite{Sedelmaier} three areas of research are proposed concerning software engineering pedagogy: identification and description of competencies, experiments with didactic approaches, and an assessment framework to evaluate the effectiveness of the adopted approaches.
+From a methodological point of view, these areas can be considered as the study of a theory, a field of experimentation, and a follow-up study, which are the three stages of the strategy that we describe hereafter.

+We propose a new methodology, that we call “greedy”, aimed at attracting girls from high school and encouraging them to enroll in ICT degrees.
+The methodology has been already tested on two projects held at Sapienza University in Rome: the 2019 edition of the ACM celebration of Women in Computing (hereafter WomENcourage 2019) and the G4GRETA Project.
+Furthermore, we present the first results of a follow-up program conducted on G4GRETA students, to measure in a more systematic way the effectiveness of the proposed approach.
+We remark that very rarely systematic follow-up programs have been presented in the literature.

-Likewise, education systems often lack programs aimed at cultivating horizontal or ''soft" skills, which are known to be very important in career development \cite{softskillsrelevance}.
-The progress of women in any career is hampered not only by a male-dominated organization of society but also by the fact that girls' education in families and schools does not favor the learning of essential soft skills, such as the ability to compete, public speaking, teamwork, and networking.
-Outside of school life, boys have the opportunity to acquire some of these skills by practicing more masculine sports, which could justify the results of a recent study in which a substantial gap was observed between the performance of men and women in teamwork and team competition \cite{competition}.
+The term ''greedy" refers to two aspects of the method shaped in this paper: \begin{enumerate} \item A strategy conceived as a grid of vertical (hard) and horizontal (soft) skills, intertwining topics to which girls are traditionally sensitive - such as environmental sustainability, health, and creativity - with digital skills and soft skills that the public education system more rarely considers - such as team-working, public speaking, social networking, and competition - with visible consequences more for girls than for boys (see Section \ref{literature}). \item A sub-optimal strategy, since we acknowledge that, in order to achieve a higher impact, similar programs should be proposed much earlier in a student’s career.
+As noted previously, however, the scarcity of professional profiles in the software engineering sector, and ICT in general, requires urgent interventions.
+The term refers to an approach to solving a problem by selecting the best option currently available, similar to greedy algorithms. \end{enumerate} As we discussed, misconceptions concerning ICT-related professions, such as the “nerd” stereotype and the belief that programming consists only of typing weird symbols, affect more females than males.
+Computer Science curricula in schools are, depending on the country, absent, deficient, or late, in the sense that they are introduced when these prejudices are well-established.
+Likewise, education systems often lack programs aimed at cultivating horizontal or soft skills, which are known to be very important in career development.
+The progress of women in any career is hampered not only by a male-dominated organization of society but also by the fact that girls’ education in families and schools does not favor the learning of essential soft skills, such as the ability to compete, public speaking, teamwork, and networking.
+Outside of school life, boys have the opportunity to acquire some of these skills by practicing more masculine sports, which could justify the results of a recent study in which a substantial gap was observed between the performance of men and women in teamwork and team competition.

+In conclusion, girls have fewer opportunities to develop both soft and hard skills.
+To mitigate these deficiencies, our method is based on two principles: \begin{itemize}